benjaminpope/cosmicpca/README.md

 which needs to be installed first.
 It is recommended that you use a high-speed replacement for LAPACK and BLAS such as OpenBLAS, MKL or ACML; more information can be found in the [Armadillo FAQs](http://arma.sourceforge.net/faq.html#dependencies).

+Also install SPyFFI from source at https://github.com/TESScience/SPyFFI or with

+	pip install SPyFFI

 **Building from source**